agmcarthur/Biochem-3BP3/Lab_2_Gene_Finding/README.md

 ![exon 2](exon2.jpg)

 Continuing the example, this is the 5' end of exon 3 of the same putative P450.
-The exon is also in the +3 strand and highlighted in purple.
+The exon is also in the +3 strand and highlighted in red.
 We are now viewing the 3' end of the intron, with the canonical splice site AG:

 ![exon 3](exon3.jpg)